SeaCloudsEU/paas-unified-library/README.md

 * adapter: contains the code of the local adapter, including libraries to connect to cloud providers.
 The local adapter class is cloudadapter.Adapter.
 * adapter-REST: client code needed to connect to remote adapters.
 * api: classes/interfaces used by several projects.
 * RemoteAdapters: where the remote adapters are.
 Each one has to be compiled independently.
+The REST service class is  c4soa.adapter.Adapter in each remote adapter.

 ### Usage ###